Your free trial includes nearly all features of BluBracket Enterprise Edition. After the 14-day trial, enjoy BluBracket Community Edition for free.

-BluBracket searches for more than 50 different secrets in code, which include tokens, keys, IDs, credentials and passwords.
+BluBracket searches for more than 100 different types of secrets in code, including tokens, keys, IDs, credentials and passwords.
 BluBracket also allows developers to create their own regular expressions and search for them as well.
 For a complete list of secrets take a look at this document.

 The simple answer here is NO.